25 Mar 10 Content Tricks & Hacks for Your Instagram Feed 2019

 Using the right colors is key to captivating your audience and creating a cohesive theme for your Instagram feed.

 Color psychology tells us that every color conveys a certain meaning – you don’t want that meaning to clash with your brand image, so make sure you integrate your brand colors into your feed.

 Here’s how @minimalistbible creates color consistency in their feed:

-Notice everything is so in harmony, each post goes perfectly with flow, they look like family haha that’s, for sure, a color balanced + planned ahead Instagram feed.
+Notice how everything is so harmonious, each post goes perfectly with the flow, they look like family, that’s for sure.
+The result is a color balanced + planned ahead Instagram feed.